trdroid/Android-Sample-Apps/WeatherApp/README.md

 }
 ```

-The above snippet automatically generates a field in BuildConfig.java called OPEN_WEATHER_MAP_API_KEY of type String with the API key supplied to it as its value.
-This field can then be referred to in code.
+The above snippet automatically generates a couple of fields in BuildConfig.java called OPEN_WEATHER_MAP_URL of type String with the URL supplied to it as its value and
+OPEN_WEATHER_MAP_API_KEY of type String with the API key supplied to it as its value.
+These fields can then be referred to in code.

 ```java